Check out my other site, RPGreats, for honest RPG reviews!

 Top Thirty Sega Genesis Games (That Still Hold Up Two Decades Later)

 If you were a gamer in the '90s the Nintendo/Sega rivalry was the centerpiece of virtually every playground feud there was.
 I began as a SNES fan myself, but after seeing a few of the more prominent Genesis games (particularly Sonic 2), I decided to save up my money and got a Genesis as well, so I got to experience both platforms and appreciate their unique strengths.
 While the SNES definitely had the advantage in terms of technology (no surprise, as it came out two years later), the Genesis nonetheless held its own with a plethora of great, unique titles that took advantage of the platform's capabilities to deliver a fresh and unique experience, proving that it's not the hardware specs themselves that matter, but how they're used to enhance the experience (a lesson Sega sadly didn't much take to heart as they released not one, but TWO ill-fated addons for the Genesis).
 It still remains my favorite console rivalry to this day as each platform was a very distinct one, with a vastly different library and feel to their games in general, even among the handful of companies that released games on both (SNES Castlevania feels totally different from the Genesis iteration).
-The SNES won out in the end of course, selling 49 million units to the Genesis's 40 million, but both platforms had plenty of great exclusives, and that makes each of their libraries well worth exploring.
-So let's take a look at my 30 favorite Genesis titles and see how it held its own against the big N.
+The SNES won out in the end of course, selling 49 million units to the Genesis's 40 million, but both platforms had plenty of great exclusives that took advantage of their respective hardware capabilities, and that makes each of their libraries well worth exploring.
+So let's take a look at my 30 favorite Genesis titles and see how it proved to be a worthy competitor to the big N.

 The game most singly emblematic of the SNES/Genesis rivalry has to be the original Mortal Kombat.
 Nintendo, still wanting to maintain their family friendly image, had a game that looked and felt more arcade-accurate in some respects but famously removed all the blood and fatalities that made the game so controversial to begin with.
 The Genesis, on the other hand, allowed all the violent stuff to be enabled by a secret code, and while it didn't look quite as nice, it played more smoothly and had an excellent original soundtrack by Matt Furniss that wasn't in any other version.
 Honestly there's not much reason to spend money on any of the '90s console ports these days other than nostalgia (especially as several arcade-accurate ports are available on various collections), but they are pieces of history that remain interesting to retro gamers nonetheless.